Biplab131/python/README.md

 # python
-this is my git repository.
+This is my git repository.
-author- biplab mondal
+Author- biplab mondal